MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Specifies how the user receives related matches in Find on Page, which provides spellcheck, synonyms, and Q&A results in Google Chrome.
+  Specifies how the user receives related matches in Find on Page, which provides spellcheck, synonyms, and Q&A results in Microsoft Edge.

 If you enable or don't configure this policy, users can receive related matches in Find on Page on all sites.
 The results are processed in a cloud service.